 My childhood memories reverberate with fights, arguments, and tears, mostly during family road trips.
 I got to sit in that little space in the back of the VW.
 I’d signal truck drivers to blow that horn, which they’d obligingly do, making my dad jump and drive off the road.

 My mother would be sunk miserably in the passenger seat, no doubt wishing she had never gotten married.
 Arguing over who was taking up too much room in the back seat, or who was looking out the opposite window, a window that didn’t belong to them, didn’t affect me until my baby brother came along.
+There was really no call back then to celebrate National Siblings Day.

 By then, I don’t think we were taking too many road trips.